Miriam Beerman

 Miriam Beerman (November 15, 1923 – February 2022) was an American abstract expressionist painter and printmaker.
-She was born in Providence, Rhode Island on November 15, 1923.
+She was born in Providence, Rhode Island, on November 15, 1923, and died in February 2022, at the age of 98.

 Education

-Miriam Beerman studied painting under John Frazier at the Rhode Island School for Design and earned her BFA.
-After earning her degree, she studied with various established artists including Yasuo Kuniyoshi at the Art Students League in NYC, with Adja Yunkers at the New School for Social Research in NYC, and Stanley William Hayter at Atelier 17 in Paris, France.
+Miriam Beerman earned her BFA from the Rhode Island School for Design, where she studied painting under John Frazier.
+After earning her degree, she studied with various established artists including Yasuo Kuniyoshi at the Art Students League in NYC, Adja Yunkers at the New School for Social Research in New York City, and Stanley William Hayter at Atelier 17 in Paris, France.

 Career

-Though Beerman maintained the gestural brushstrokes of the abstract expressionists, her work focuses on bestial characters who convey the intense emotion found in her images.
-Her work includes automatic gestures, vivid colors, and stippled textures that help evoke the feeling of devastation.
-Some of her themes included biblical plagues, The Holocaust, the Atomic bombing of Hiroshima and Negasaki.
+Beerman maintained the gestural brushstrokes of abstract expressionism and often centered her pieces on human or animal forms.
+Her work includes automatic gestures, vivid colors, and stippled textures.
+In an artist's statement, she explained that her work is a response to her perception of a sense of brutality, devastation, and chaos in the world around her.
+She drew specific inspiration from biblical plagues, The Holocaust, and the Atomic bombing of Hiroshima and Nagasaki.